ATLAS TURF SUPPLIES

 Multiply two sides together i.e.: 18m x 7m = 126m2.
 For irregular sites divide up into smaller squares/or triangles, calculate each individual area then add them together.

-Good soil may already exist on site, which may only require weed removal and sometimes the addition of some sandy topsoil to assist in levelling.
+We recommend a 80:20, sand:soil mix which can be purchased from your local Soil or Nursery Supplier.
+Good soil may already exist on site, which may only require weed removal and sometimes the addition of some turf underlay to assist in levelling.

 Apply Gypsum, which is a clay breaker, down first and incorporate it well with a Rotary Hoe.

 2″ (50mm) is okay, but 4″ (100mm) of soil is better.
-The root system of Sir Walter will penetrate the soil to a depth of about 2ft (600mm) in good soil with deep irrigation.
+The root system of your lawn will penetrate the soil to a depth of about 2ft (600mm) in good soil with deep irrigation.

 The deeper the soil, the deeper the roots will penetrate and the more drought tolerant the turf will become.